© 2011-2019 by Zack Smith. All rights reserved.

 5.1.
 Avoid products from Microsoft.

 Even today, Microsoft's Office for Mac is an overpriced, low-quality variant of their Office product for Windows.
-But worse than that, in-document scripting is still enabled by default, which unnecessarily leaves open a conduit for malware exploits to be launched.
+But worse than that, in-document scripting is still enabled by default, which unnecessarily provides a means for malware exploits to be launched.
 It is a vulnerability that has been exploited extensively by hackers in the past.

 5.2.
 Skip the precompiled free software.